 if *id is not NULL it must point to a buffer of length *len provided by the previous call to this function.
 On success, pmem2_source_device_id() will store a unique identifier of all hardware devices backing the data source.

 For details on how to use the unique identifier for detecting the unsafe shutdown please refer to libpmem2_unsafe_shutdown(7) manual page.

 The pmem2_source_device_id() function returns 0 on success.
-If the function fails, the *id and *len variables contents are left unmodified, and one of the following errors is returned:
+If the function fails, the *id and *len variables contents are left unmodified and a negative error code is returned.

 -errno set by failing fstat(2), while trying to validate the file descriptor.